 Recent rain and snow melt events have resulted in water intrusion into the Thompson's Point Pump Station, resulting in electrical shorting in the facility.
+Staff are proposing this change in response to evolving site conditions (drainage) that warrant reprioritization of the project.

-In 2025, PWD worked through a similar site improvement project at the Stroudwater Pump Station that, after engineering design and permitting with the City of Portland, fielded six bidders and came in under budget.
+In 2025, PWD worked through a similar site improvements project at the Stroudwater Pump Station that, after engineering design and permitting with the City of Portland, fielded six bidders, and came in under budget.
 This site, approximately 3 miles away from the Stroudwater Pump Station, faces less significant drainage issues but is expected to require a stamped survey, engineering site design, and City of Portland permitting.